I have severe dry eye. Help!

 Once you start looking at specific goals, the pathway to achieving them might start to look a little bit different.
 I think that a lot of people get stuck focusing exclusively on the medical side of dry eye.
 Think of dry eye as parallel paths: Yes, pursue the medical side, but pursue symptom management and quality of life improvements, including managing pain and managing the mental health impact, in their own right.
 So for example, many people spend years churning through all of the various medical treatments before they find that something as simple as dry eye glasses might actually help them return to doing the things they want to be able to do comfortably.

 There's always more

 One of the most frequent things I've heard from people over the years is, "I've done everything, and nothing helps!"
 Yet I could count on the fingers of one hand the times when I think that's actually come anywhere near being true.
 Drops, plugs/cautery, Restasis & Xiidra, a handful of MGD treatments, even autologous serum drops - these are nowhere near all there is.
-If you're feeling downhearted about there not being enough available solutions, you might want to give the TFOS DEWS II Management and Therapy report a browse.
-The vast array of things that have been used for dry eye will blow your mind.
+If you're feeling downhearted about there not being enough available solutions, you might want to browse the TFOS DEWS II Management and Therapy.
+It's very technical of course.
+But just the vast array of things that have been used for dry eye will blow your mind.
 There are also many new drugs under development.
 More often, though, things you think you tried actually need to be revisited.

-For more information, please scroll down to "I've tried everything.
+We'll talk more about this shortly, when we get to "I've tried everything.
 What now?"

 Are you in a really hard place, and struggling with how to understand and accept it?
 Here are some of the emotionally taxing aspects of various forms of dry eye.
 Not all of these reasons apply to everyone, obviously - it depends what's going on with your eyes.
 But it may be illuminating to go through it and see how many you recognize in yourself.